The Hubble Constant in the Axi-Higgs Universe: and in the Axi-Higgs Universe

-In the $\Lambda$CDM model, a value of $h$ or $H_0$ value close to its local DR measurements is highly disfavored by the CMB data because of its correlation with $\omega_b$ and $\omega_c$.
-The Friedman equation for the universe today (see Eq.~(\ref{eq:freq})) indicates that, as $h$ increases, $\omega_i$ tends to increase even faster.
-Being out-of-phase between these two variations breaks the variation equations of the CMB and BAO scale parameters defined by Tab.~\ref{tab:par_derivs_final}.
-This also worsens the existing $S_8$ tension due to its high sensitivity to $\omega_c$.
-However, the situation is different in the axi-Higgs model.

-Among the CMB and BAO scale parameters, the said effect of varying $h$ yields the largest $|Y_{|c}|$ value for $l_{\rm eq}$.
-In the axi-Higgs model, this impact is significantly cancelled by the $\omega_a$ contribution.
-As expected from the discussion above, $\delta l_{\rm eq}$ (\ref{eq:dleq}) has an opposite dependence on $\delta \omega_{c}$ and $\omega_a$.
-As for the impacts brought in by the requested $\omega_a$ on the other scale parameters, they will be largely absorbed by a positive $\delta v$ which also compensates for the impacts of shifting $h$ considerably.
-Except $l_{\rm eq}$, these parameters demonstrate a positive and comparable dependence on $\delta v$.
-Such a dependence mainly arises from the impacts of $\delta v$ on the sound horizon at recombination and the end of baryon drag, while $\delta v$ itself is driven by the $a$ evolution before $z>z_a$.
-By correlating axion physics in the early and late universe, the $H_0$ tension is thus reduced.
+In $\Lambda$CDM, an $H_0$ value from local DR measurements is highly disfavored by the CMB data due to its correlation with $\omega_b$ and $\omega_c$.
+The Friedman equation for today's universe (see Eq.~(\ref{eq:freq})) indicates that, as $h$ increases, $\omega_i$ tends to increase faster.
+Being out-of-phase between these variations breaks the variation equations of the CMB/BAO scale parameters defined by Tab.~\ref{tab:par_derivs_final}.
+However, the situation gets changed in the axi-Higgs model.
+Among these scale parameters, varying $h$ tends to have the largest impact on $l_{\rm eq}$ via $\delta \omega_c$.
+This impact is largely cancelled by the $\omega_a$ contribution.
+As discussed above (also see Eq.~(\ref{eq:dleq})), $\delta l_{\rm eq}$ has an opposite dependence on $\delta \omega_{c}$ and $\omega_a$.
+As for the impacts brought in by the requested $\omega_a$ on the other scale parameters, they will be absorbed by a positive $\delta v_{\rm ini}$ which also compensates for the impacts of shifting $h$.
+Except $l_{\rm eq}$, these parameters demonstrate a positive and comparable dependence on $\delta v_{\rm ini}$, due to the universal impacts of $\delta v$ on the sound horizon at recombination and the end of baryon drag.
+The interplay of these parameters finally mitigates the $H_0$ tension.
+Notably, although the effect of varying $m_e$ in the $\Lambda$CDM+$m_e$ model can be encoded as that of $\delta v_{\rm ini}$ here, the absence of $\omega_a$ worsens the fitting of $l_{\rm eq}$ and hence limits the allowed values for $h$ greatly.